 Surgery is needed to remove the cyst.

-Cholesteatomas usually continue to grow if not removed.
-Surgery usually works, but you may occasionally need the ear cleaned by a health care provider.
-Additional surgery may be needed if the cholesteatoma comes back.
+Cholesteatomas very often continue to grow if they are not removed.
+Surgery is most often successful.
+However, you may need the ear cleaned by a health care provider from time to time.
+Another surgery may be needed if the cholesteatoma comes back.

 - Brain abscess